ben-rogerson/twin.examples/cra-emotion/README.md

 },
 ```

+Note: The preset gets set to 'emotion' by default, so adding the config is only useful if you want to adjust [Twin’s other options](#twin-options).

-### Enable babel macros and the jsx pragma
+### Add the babel config

 To use the `tw` and `css` props, emotion must first extend jsx with a [jsx pragma](https://emotion.sh/docs/css-prop#jsx-pragma).

 When styling with the tw or css prop, add the pragma at the top of your file.
-This also replaces the react import, unless you’re using fragments `<>`:
+This also replaces the react import, unless you’re using fragments `<>`.

 ```js
 /** @jsxImportSource @emotion/react */